 ABOUT NEW EUROPE BOOKS

-New Europe Books, founded in 2010 and distributed by Penguin Random House since 2012, publishes quality fiction and nonfiction from Eastern and Central Europe.
-We seek books that speak to global concerns, books that expand cross-cultural understanding, books that explore history in new ways, and undiscovered classics.
-Our authors include those from our region of focus with something vital to say about any part of the world, expats, and those from wherever who write authoritatively, and beautifully, about the region.
+New Europe Books, founded in 2010 and distributed by Penguin Random House Publisher Services since 2012, publishes quality fiction and nonfiction from Europe.
+Its focus has expanded from the continent's eastern reaches to embrace all of Europe and, indeed, its perimeters, geographically and conceptually.
+Above all we seek books that speak to global concerns, expand cross-cultural understanding, explore history in new ways, and can engage young readers; and we're always happy to discover undiscovered classics.
+Our authors include those from Europe with something vital to say about any part of the world, expats, and those from wherever who write authoritatively, and beautifully, about Europe.

 ABOUT THE PUBLISHER